Actasidiot/EFIFSTR/README.md

 ## Pretrained-model

-The pretrained model files are available on .
+The pretrained model files are available on this link.
 Download `model-demo.zip` and extract it under `experiments/demo/`.

 To test the preformance of the pretrained-model, simply execute: